fiveisgreen/FTtP-Protocol/Protocol.md

 Close parentheses )
 Enter

-That number should be within an order of magnitude of you actual exposure reduction.
+That number will probably be within an order of magnitude of your actual exposure reduction.

-Double digits is great.
-Triple digits is better.
-Four digits is overkill.
+Two digits is great.
+Three digits is better.
+Four digits is probably wasting time.

 # Notes
 Speech increases particle count compared to just jaw motion.